bTehe/OSM-vs-official-amenity/README.md

 data/processed/origins_points_500m_clean100.gpkg
 ```

-All distance work uses EPSG:25832.
-The scripts also keep WGS84 copies where that is useful for storage or web mapping.
+All distance-based processing is carried out in EPSG:25832, which allows distances to be measured in metres.
+WGS84 copies are also retained where useful for storage, sharing, or web mapping.